biud436/vscode-rgss-script-compiler/README.md

 # Change Log

-## 0.9.2 - 01 Sep 2023

-### New Features / Fixed

--   Added a new feature that can change the name of the script file in TreeViewer.
--   Fixed issue that can't open the TreeViewer when containing the dot more than one string inside script name.

-## 0.9.0 - 30 Aug 2023
+## 0.9.3 - 09 Dec 2023

-### Fixed

--   Fixed an issue that prevented extensions from being activated because of the database.
+-   Fixed an issue where filenames were always set to ASCII-8BIT [(#23)](https://github.com/biud436/vscode-rgss-script-compiler/issues/23)
+-   Added stack trace code to the Ruby code.

 # Marketplace Link